A first-day ESL class activity: Writing ID cards

 Notes

-Regarding the storage of the ID cards.
-If you entrust them to your students they will lose them, tear them or their dog will eat them.
-I collect them at the end of each lesson and keep them safe and dry attached to a binder ring.
+Regarding the storage of the ID cards, if you entrust them to your students, they will lose them, tear them, or have their dog eat them.
+Collect them at the end of each lesson and keep them safe and dry, attached to a binder ring.